 He was the 2012 recipient of the Ambassador of Golf Award, presented annually by the Northern Ohio Golf Charities and PGA TOUR.
 In 2015 Faldo also was named the Jack Nicklaus honoree for The Memorial Tournament for his contributions to the game of golf.
 Faldo’s 30 European victories include three World Match Play Championships, a European Open, four PGA Championships, three French Opens and three successive Irish Opens.
 Throughout his career, he was a winner in such diverse locations as Hong Kong, Jamaica and Sun City in South Africa.
 Faldo competes occasionally on the Champions Tour.

-In 1996 he instituted the Faldo Series to create opportunity through golf and to develop tomorrow’s champions.
-Today the Faldo Series hosts thousands of players around the world with 40 events in 32-plus countries.
+In 1996 he launched the Faldo Series, a global non-profit created to nurture opportunity through golf and to develop tomorrow’s champions.
+Today the Faldo Series is the largest co-ed global junior golf organization in the world, hosting thousands of players around the world with 40 events in 32-plus countries.
 Rory McIlroy and Yani Tseng, who have both risen to a No. 1 World-ranking, are among those who have come through the Series and benefit of Faldo's early tutelage.

 Faldo’s acclaimed teaching manual, A Swing for Life, was updated and re-published late in 2012.
 He also serves as lead analyst for the Golf Channel’s coverage of the PGA TOUR.

 Faldo was honored with Knighthood in 2009, becoming only the second professional golfer to Sir Henry Cotton to receive the honor.
 He also was awarded the MBE (Member of the British Empire) in 1988.
 Faldo was born on July 18, 1957 in Welwyn Garden City, England.
 He has four children and currently resides in Winter Park, Fla. and Windsor, England.